jbillcliffe/portfolio1-renterprise/README.md

 ## Typography

 The font chosen, was initially based upon the font in the logo - Hind Light, a secondary font of Roboto was chosen as it was visually complementary to this initial font.
 Roboto features as the h1,h2 and h3 font.
 All other text within the website (barring Google Map) is Hind.
-These fonts were acquired from Google Fonts[^4]
+These fonts were acquired from Google Fonts[^4].
+If loading of the font(s) fail for any reason then there is the font Sans Serif chosen as a backup display font.

 ## Tab Bar